tbruyelle/json-signer/README.md

 ### Target the `test` keyring backend

-To use the `test` keyring backend which is targeted with the `--keyring-backend=test` flag in cosmos-sdk app CLIs, use the following flags in `json-signer` (using `gaia` as an example):
+To use the `test` keyring backend which is targeted with the `--keyring-backend=test` flag in Cosmos-SDK app CLIs, use the following flags in `json-signer` (using `gaia` as an example):

 ```sh
 -keyring-backend=file -keyring-dir=~/.gaia/keyring-test
 ```

-Unlike cosmos-sdk app CLIs, a password is required, and the password is `test`.
+Unlike Cosmos-SDK app CLIs, a password is required, and the password is `test`.

 ## Caveats

-Unlike cosmos-sdk app, `json-signer` is not able to check if the signer is the one expected by the message.
-For example, for a `MsgSend` message, the signer must match the `from_address` field, and the cosmos-sdk app CLI will reject the attempt to sign such a transaction if it doesn't.
+Unlike Cosmos-SDK app, `json-signer` is not able to check if the signer is the one expected by the message.
+For example, for a `MsgSend` message, the signer must match the `from_address` field, and the Cosmos-SDK app CLI will reject the attempt to sign such a transaction if it doesn't.
 The `json-signer` can't do this because it doesn't depend on protobuf types like `MsgSend` and others.

+But this is not a risk, if the signer is not the expected account, the error will occur after the signing, when the signature is verified or when the transaction is broadcasted.

 ## Example using gaia